ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

     and the `Shape` and `Material` objects will be created in memory based on what is specified in `scene.txt`.
 Unlike the `demo` command, however, it is easy to modify `scene.txt`.

--   What awaits us is in fact the implementation of a *compiler*!
+-   What we need is to implement a *compiler*!

 # User Categories